Sabre Insurance Executes Share Buy-Back, Adjusts Voting Rights - TipRanks.com

 More about Sabre Insurance Group plc

-Sabre Insurance Group plc operates in the insurance industry, primarily offering motor insurance products.
-The company focuses on providing competitive insurance solutions in the UK market.
+Sabre Insurance Group plc operates within the insurance industry, focusing on providing motor insurance products.
+The company is known for its specialization in underwriting and offering competitive insurance solutions primarily in the UK market.

 Technical Sentiment Signal: Buy